ARM-software/lisa/doc/source/writing_extensions.rst

 Parameters
 ----------

-All extensions can be parameterized.
+All plugins can be parameterized.
 Parameters are specified using ``parameters`` class attribute.
 This should be a list of :class:`wlauto.core.Parameter` instances.
 The following attributes can be specified on parameter creation:

 name
         This is the only mandatory argument.
-The name will be used to create a corresponding attribute in the extension instance, so it must be a valid Python identifier.
+The name will be used to create a corresponding attribute in the plugin instance, so it must be a valid Python identifier.

 kind